spkcd/elementor-project-showcase-carousel/README.md

 # Project Showcase Carousel for Elementor

-A customizable project showcase carousel widget for Elementor with lightbox gallery support.
+A customizable project showcase carousel widget for Elementor with lightbox gallery support, featuring a responsive design and touch-friendly navigation.

+## Version

+Current Version: 1.2.1 (May 16, 2025)

 ## Description

-Project Showcase Carousel is a powerful Elementor widget that allows you to display your projects in a beautiful carousel format.
-With its intuitive interface and advanced features, you can create stunning project showcases that engage your visitors.
+Project Showcase Carousel is a powerful Elementor widget that allows you to create beautiful project showcases with a modern carousel interface.
+Perfect for portfolios, product galleries, and project presentations.

-## Features
+### Key Features

-- Easy-to-use interface with Elementor
+* Easy-to-use interface with Elementor's native controls
-- Responsive design that works on all devices
+* Responsive design that works on all devices
-- Lightbox gallery with thumbnails
+* Lightbox gallery with thumbnails
-- Customizable carousel settings
+* Customizable carousel settings
-- Touch-friendly navigation
+* Touch-friendly navigation
-- "View All" button to switch between carousel and grid layouts
+* "View All" button to switch between carousel and grid views
-- Advanced styling options for all elements
+* Customizable styling options
-- Smooth animations and transitions
+* AJAX-powered for better performance
+* Built with security best practices

+### Latest Updates

+**Version 1.2.1**
+* Fixed mobile responsiveness issue where carousel showed 3 columns instead of 1 when set to single column
+* Improved responsive breakpoints for better display across different device sizes
+* Enhanced orientation change handling for improved mobile experience

 ## Requirements

-- WordPress 5.8 or higher
+* WordPress 5.8 or higher
-- PHP 7.4 or higher
+* PHP 7.4 or higher
-- Elementor 3.0 or higher (Elementor Pro recommended)
+* Elementor 3.0 or higher (Elementor Pro recommended)

 ## Installation

-1. Download the plugin zip file
-2. Go to WordPress admin panel > Plugins > Add New
-3. Click "Upload Plugin" and select the downloaded zip file
-4. Click "Install Now" and then "Activate"
+1. Upload the plugin files to the `/wp-content/plugins/project-showcase-carousel` directory, or install the plugin through the WordPress plugins screen directly.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Use the Elementor page builder to add the Project Showcase Carousel widget to your page.

 ## Usage